Adjusting to Your New Life After a Traumatic Amputation

 Functional and Life Outcomes

-It goes without saying that the amount of functionality you will regain after your amputation depends not only on the number of limbs you lost but also on the level at which you lost it or them.
+The amount of functionality you will regain after your amputation depends not only on the number of limbs you lost but also on the level at which you lost them.
 In general, amputees who have lost part or all of an arm, especially if it was their dominant arm and hand, report a greater loss of functionality and, therefore, quality of life than amputees whose accidents necessitated a below-knee amputation.
 A double below-knee amputation or amputation of both legs at any level, however, results in a significantly less amount of functionality.

 If you recently underwent a lower-extremity amputation, you can expect to spend several months in a wheelchair while your stump or stumps heal and begin shrinking.
-Assuming your residual lower limbs are long enough to allow fitting of a prosthesis, you will require significant physical therapy in order to learn how to balance and walk.
+Assuming your residual lower limbs are long enough to allow the fitting of a prosthesis, you will require significant physical therapy to learn how to balance and walk.
 Unfortunately, even with the advances in prosthesis design, many amputees find it necessary to abandon them after using them for an average of seven years.
-The most common reasons include: the residual limbs are too short for comfortable prosthesis usage; persistent pain when using the prosthesis; prosthesis is too heavy; and using the prosthesis presents too much of a hassle.
+The most common reasons include: the residual limbs being too short for comfortable prosthesis usage; persistent pain when using the prosthesis; the prosthesis being too heavy, and using the prosthesis presenting too much of a hassle.

 Why You Need an Experienced Amputation Injury Lawyer